MeetBit/express-backend/README.md

 This uses multiple other packages to work.
 Their documentation will be linked below.

-If something does not work, please file an issue.
+If something does not work, please [file an issue](https://github.com/MeetBit/express-backend/issues/new).

-If you need help or have some suggestions, let us know in Discussions.
+If you need help or have some suggestions, [let us know in Discussions](https://github.com/MeetBit/express-backend/discussions/new).

+Express-Backend is maintained and developed by [MeetBit Inc.](https://meetbit.io/)

 ## Quick Start